Forensic Scientist

 Hi!
 I was wondering something about timing.
 Say a kidnapping takes place in a hotel room.
 How long is the room cordoned off?
 At what point is the evidence collected and taken away?
 When can the room be let again?
 (Working on a novel!)

-Asked by Nico almost 5 years ago
+Asked by Nico about 5 years ago

 We’ll hold the scene as long as we need to get everything done, and that could be a day or two or three, but for a kidnapping it probably wouldn’t be more than a day, just enough to collect all the victim’s stuff, and collect fingerprints, hairs, fibers, anything that might belong to the kidnapper.
 We eventually get tired and want to go home (though we can go and come back, so long as it hasn’t been ‘released’) and the police department don’t really want to hold it longer then absolutely necessary, because they have a cop or two sitting there doing nothing but guarding the scene, and it takes them off the road.
 Hope that helps!